Voiceverse NFT plagiarism scandal: Baker's apology and separation

 On January 15, the day after the plagiarism revelation, Baker appeared on episode 90 of the Play, Watch, Listen podcast, which he co-hosts with Alanah Pearce, Mike Bithell, and Austin Wintory.
 In the episode, "Talking to Troy Baker About His NFT Tweet," Baker stated that his primary motivation for the partnership was to help independent creators access resources they otherwise could not afford.
 He said: "while I understood that an NFT was a component to this, that's not what I got involved with."
 Baker said he envisioned a scenario where "if some independent game maker wants to have me in their game and they can't afford me and they can do that now, great."
 Responding to concerns that the technology could put voice actors out of work, Baker said: "if the only reason why I don't do something to help somebody out is because it may hurt me, that's a fucked up reason to not do the right thing."
 He acknowledged that his announcement had been "just a fucking bad look" and apologized again; he also said that he had told Voiceverse he did not know what would happen with the partnership moving forward.

 On January 31, over two weeks after his initial announcement, Baker announced that he would no longer partner with Voiceverse and thanked fans for their "feedback and patience".
 He reiterated his apology from earlier in the month: "Intentions aside, I've heard you and apologize for accusing anyone of 'hating' just by simply disagreeing with me."
 Voiceverse stated that the decision was reached as a "mutual agreement" between the two parties and stated that they would "double-down our resources and efforts to execute on our roadmap, further our vision as the voice of Web3.0, and strengthen our community as well as the broader NFT ecosystem."

+Lehrman & Sage v.
+LOVO, Inc.

-On September 25, 2024, a class action lawsuit was filed against ', the parent company of Voiceverse, alleging that LOVO had illegally copied the voices of voice actors and used them without permission.
+In April 2021, ' (the parent company of Voiceverse) had written in their company blog post that "[15.ai] are LOVO's competition because we do all of that as well, but none of us are real threats to each other, yet."
+On September 25, 2024, a class action lawsuit was filed by voice actors Paul Skye Lehrman and Linnea Sage against LOVO alleging that the company had illegally copied their voices and had used them without permission.
 Court documents cited LOVO/Voiceverse's prior plagiarism of 15.ai as part of the case.
-In April 2021, LOVO wrote that "[15.ai] are LOVO's competition because we do all of that as well, but none of us are real threats to each other, yet."
+In July 2025, a federal judge in New York dismissed the claims that the artists' voices were subject to federal copyright protection but permitted the claims of breach of contract, unfair business practices, and separate copyright infringement claims regarding unauthorized use of their voices in the AI's training data to proceed.

+LOVO, Inc. filed for Chapter 7 bankruptcy on May 27, 2026, ceasing all operations and permanently shutting down Voiceverse.